geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 3. **Use the TGT**
    - For cloud resources, the client may use Kerberos tickets or OAuth tokens, depending on the service.
-   - For on-premises resources, if cloud Kerberos trust is enabled, Entra ID can provide service tickets that on-premises domain controllers accept.
+   - For on-premises resources, if cloud Kerberos trust is enabled, the cloud TGT can be passed to an on premises Domain Controller to get a TGT and can then be used to request service tickets as normal.

 4. **No separate credential prompt**
-   The user enjoys seamless single sign-on, including to on-premises file shares, printers, and apps, because on-premises AD trusts the tickets that Entra ID has issued.
+   The user enjoys seamless single sign-on, including to on-premises file shares, printers, and apps, because on-premises AD trusts the initial ticket that Entra ID has issued.

 ## Required configuration